devgkz/html/docs/index.md

 Html::checkBox( string $name, boolean $checked = false, array $htmlOptions = array() ): string
 ```

+Special option named 'uncheckValue' is available that can be used to specify
+the value returned when the checkbox is not checked.
+When set, a hidden field is rendered so that
+when the checkbox is not checked, we can still obtain the posted uncheck value.
+If 'uncheckValue' is not set or set to NULL, the hidden field will not be rendered.

 * This method is **static**.
 **Parameters:**